hpjeonGIT/Tips/CV.md

     - Implemented pre-conditioner, linear solver, and framework for the reservoir simulator using Google Test, CMake, SWIG, C++14, ANTLR4, Hypre, and AmgX
     - Managed unit-tests/regression-tests using CMake and Bash scripting
     - Python and Bash scripting for the test automation, model conversion, unit-test, post-processing, and data analytics
-    - Trouble-shooting with ARM DDT, gdb, valgrind, Vtune, mpiP, TempestView, SimReservoir
+    - Trouble-shooting with ARM DDT, gdb, valgrind, Vtune, mpiP, TempestView
   - Assisted HPC SW environment for scientific computing
     - Installed/managed Open Source SW like LLVM, AmgX, PETSc, Scalapack, Trilinos, Deal.II, MOOSE, TurboVNC, VirtualGL, VIM, and provided module environment
     - Installed RHEL7/8 and Ubuntu20 on workstations, and managed Linux cluster using HP CMU and SLURM job scheduler
     - Installed/managed Ganglia/Nagios for Linux cluster monitoring such as ambient/CPU temperature, SLURM status, Infiniband connection, and workload
-    - Provided/managed GRAV server for internal documentation of the best practice
+    - Provided/managed GRAV server for internal documentation of the best practice in HPC and scientific computing
 * Senior Computational Scientist, Corning Incorporated, Corning NY (May 2017 - July 2019)
-  - Parallelized/optimized in-house/open-source/commercial applications over HPC clusters
+  - Parallelized/optimized in-house/open-source/commercial applications over HPC clusters for machine learning and scientific computing
     - Accelerated DL/CNN image training of Keras/TensorFlow using distributed computing of Horovod, OpenMPI, and NCCL2 (30x speed-up using 32 GPUs)
     - Performed 1 trillion grid simulations of Cellular Automata using Co-Array Fortran with 6000 MPI ranks, and visualized 4 TB snapshots using distributed parallel VisIt, HDF5, and xdmf on Lustre
     - Accelerated ABAQUS scripting 10x through profiling and optimizing sketching/partitioning